wilfredinni/python-cheatsheet/README.md

 'Tina Fey'
 ```

-You can also use the pipe to match one of several patterns as part of your regex:
+You can also use pipe to match one of several patterns as part of your regex:

 ```python
 >>> bat_regex = re.compile(r'Bat(man|mobile|copter|bat)')